-We encourage children’s artistic development from Nursery through to Year 6.
-We are lucky enough to have a full-time art teacher both teaching and supporting class teachers.
-This ensures that it is specialist teachers that lead the curriculum, specialists with a passion for nurturing artistic confidence and originality.
+At Charles Dickens, we encourage children’s artistic development from Nursery through to Year 6.
+We are lucky enough to have a full-time specialist Art teacher leading the curriculum, working with a passion for nurturing artistic confidence and originality.

-Our art curriculum (which encompasses the objectives outlined in the national curriculum) is taught through three strands
+Our Art curriculum (which encompasses the objectives outlined in the national curriculum) is taught through four strands:

 - drawing and painting